DevOps

 Features:

-Scalability: Kubernetes offers horizontal scaling, allowing applications to automatically add or remove instances (containers) in response to changing load.
-This helps ensure applications are highly available and performant.
+Scalability: Kubernetes lets apps automatically add or remove instances (containers) based on changing load.
+This ensures apps are available and perform well.

-Load Balancing: Kubernetes includes built-in load balancing for distributing traffic across containers or pods, ensuring even distribution of requests and fault tolerance.
+Load Balancing: Kubernetes has built-in load balancing, spreading traffic across containers or pods.
+This evens out requests and ensures fault tolerance.

 ?
 Read more: Containerization and Kubernetes: Empowering Modern Application Deployment